-Bruce Towers was a well known and respected historian, who lived for his love of community and history, particularly the history of his beloved Millicent and area.
-Bruce dedicated much of his time to writing and speaking about the history of Millicent and with the building of the Library and Resource Centre in 1990, the Local History Room was dedicated to him and named the Bruce Towers History Room.
-Plans for a major extension to the Millicent Library and Resource Centre were officially unveiled in 2000 when Wattle Range Council Mayor Don Ferguson hosted a mayoral reception at the library and announced plans for Bruce Towers History Centre.
-This extension has now been completed and houses the extensive collection of furniture and local history items owned by Mr Towers, which was bequeathed to the Library in 2002.
+The Towers History Room within the library complex was built as a result of a bequest from the Late Bruce Towers.
+Bruce was a well-known and respected historian, who lived for his love of community and history, particularly the history of his beloved Millicent and area.
+Bruce dedicated much of his time to writing and speaking about the history of Millicent.
+Bruce’s bequest to the Millicent Library enabled the Towers History Room to be built and the Millicent Gallery extended.
+The plans were officially unveiled in 2000 when Wattle Range Council Mayor Don Ferguson hosted a mayoral reception at the library and announced plans for Bruce Towers History Centre, which now houses an extensive collection of furniture and local history items owned by Mr Towers, which was bequeathed to the Library in 2002.

 Bruce was born into a pioneering Millicent family in 1913, and lived in the area all his life and has been active in a range of community organizations.
 He wrote the booklet "Early Millicent" and it was published by the local branch of the national Trust in 1974.
 Other writings have been published in "Tales of Early Canunda Settlers" and in the Royal Geographical Society of South Australia.
 Over the Years, he has been in demand by community groups and schools for talks and tours regarding the district's history.